 - 2 teaspoons honey

-- About 3 large Idaho Russet potatoes
+- about 3 large Idaho Russet potatoes

-- Sea salt and freshly ground black pepper
+- salt and freshly ground black pepper

 Place the steak in a large pot.
 Add water to go a couple inches above the meat, sprinkle with salt and pepper, and bring to a boil.
-Turn the heat to a simmer, cover and cook until the meat is tender (but not falling apart), about 1-1/2 hours.
+Turn the heat to a simmer, cover and cook until the meat is tender (but not falling apart), about 1½ hours.
 Once the meat is cool enough to touch, shred it and then chop it finely.

 Coat a large saute pan with olive oil and place it over medium-high heat.
 Add the onions and cook until they're soft, about 3 minutes.
 Then add the garlic, chipotles, and spices, and stir until it's very aromatic, about 1 minute.
 Add the honey and tomato, cook for another couple of minutes and then season to taste with salt and pepper.
 Let this cool to room temperature.